ericpkatz/DOM-Blocks/Block17_Context_And_Constructors/_notes.md

 Developers often use classes in order to make their code more manageable.

 # Overview
 Demo will use the prompt object to to get a string from the user.
 The string will be used to create a Sentence instance which will have methods added to it.
+The workshop minimal starter code and have them add methods to a class.

 # Learning Objectives
 - uses of the word this